loginov-rocks/Web-Bluetooth-Terminal/web-app/README.md

 Deployment: `gh-pages`.

-### Tools
+### Icons and Manifest

-* https://realfavicongenerator.net to generate icons and manifest.
+Icons are generated from single source: `web-app/assets/icon.png` with https://realfavicongenerator.net

 On top of what manifest realfavicongenerator.net created, also added `start_url` and `"purpose": "maskable any"` for `192x192` icon added - these are required.

-To fulfill other parameters added:
+To fulfill other parameters in Google Chrome I added:

 * `description`
 * `orientation`